jhnwu3/BioNetGMMFit/README.md

 ![linear 3 example protein system for mat exp](/img/lin3ExpModel.png)

-observe that we can model this system, substituting theta for k, using a system of linear differential equations,
+observe that we can model this using a system of linear differential equations,

 ![interaction diffeq system](/img/matExpSysEx.png)